 Course: Dutch 177

 Title: The Amsterdam-Brussels Connection: History, Art, and Identity in the Heart of Europe

 Units: 6 units

-Introduce yourself to the cultural and political identity of the Low Countries: the Netherlands, Belgium and Luxembourg, three contrasting monarchies in the heart of Europe.
-The course begins in Amsterdam, the world's most liberal city, from where we explore the Netherlands.
-After spending almost two weeks in the Netherlands, we travel to Luxembourg, one of the smallest but most international countries in Europe.
-From there, we continue our journey to Belgium's and Europe's capital Brussels, where we stay in nearby Louvain, one of Europe's oldest college towns founded in the Middle Ages.
-On our way, we trace important cultural, historical and political developments in European history and culture from medieval Flanders, the Dutch Golden Age, World War I and II up to the contemporary multilingual, social and European identity of Belgium, the Netherlands and Luxembourg as founding members of the European Union.
-Daily fieldtrips take us to The Hague, Utrecht, Leiden, Delft, Ghent, Antwerp, Bruges and many other places, where we will visit a range of world famous art museums, churches and historical sites.
+Introduce yourself to the cultural and political identity of the Low Countries: the Netherlands and Belgium.
+The course begins in Amsterdam, the world’s most liberal city, from where we explore the Netherlands.
+After spending more than two weeks in the Netherlands, we will continue our journey in Flanders, the Dutch-speaking region of Belgium, where we will be based in the city of Antwerp.
+On our way, we will trace important cultural, historical and political developments in European history and culture from medieval Flanders, the Dutch Golden Age, World War I and II up to contemporary multilingual, social and European identity of Belgium and the Netherlands.
+Daily fieldtrips take us to The Hague, Utrecht, Delft, Rotterdam, Middelburg, Brussels, Ghent, Leuven, Bruges and many other places, where we will visit a range of world famous art museums, churches and historical sites.
 Guided visits to the Dutch House of Representatives in The Hague and the European Parliament in Brussels are also included.

 This course satisfies the L&S Arts & Literature, Historical Studies, or International Studies breadth requirement.
 It is also part of the Dutch Studies major.
 Please note that academic requirements may change.
 Consult with your college/major advisor to see which degree requirements this course may fulfill

 Summer Abroad staff will enroll you in courses after your acceptance to the program.
 Please make sure there are no active blocks on your student account that may impact your course enrollment.

 Esmée van der Hoeven